 The main quantization parameter is denoted by $q$ throughout the paper and is assumed to belong to $(0,1)$.
 When dealing with the usual Macdonald and Hall--Littlewood symmetric polynomials, the deformation parameters are denoted by $(\qm,\tm)$ and $\tm$, respectively.
 We always make explicit comments about renaming our main parameter $q$ to the Hall--Littlewood parameter $\tm$.

-Identities we obtain in the paper are valid for generic complex values of parameters entering them (sometimes under restrictions imposed so that certain series converge).
-Vanishing of denominators may make some of the formulas meaningless, but it only occurs non-generically.
-Here we do not discuss necessary modifications which might restore formulas under such degenerations.
+The identities we obtain in the paper are valid for generic complex values of parameters entering them (sometimes under restrictions imposed so that certain series converge).
+Vanishing of denominators may make some of the formulas meaningless, but here we do not discuss necessary modifications which might restore some formulas under such degenerations.

 The indicator of an event or condition $A$ is denoted by $\mathbf{1}_A$.
 We use the $q$-Pochhammer symbol notation

 Since $q\in(0,1)$, the infinite $q$-Pochhammer symbol $(a;q)_\infty=\prod_{j=1}^{\infty}(1-aq^{j-1})$ also makes sense.